 INDOT also has a program that can assist with funding of passive warning improvements.
-These funds are administered by the INDOT Railroad Office.
+These funds are administered by the INDOT Rail Office.

-If a local agency wishes to fund a rail safety improvement project at a public rail-highway crossing using their own funds, the INDOT Office of Traffic Safety, INDOT District rail-utility coordinators and INDOT Railroad Office (located within the Division of Local Programs) can assist with developing the project.
+If a local agency wishes to fund a rail safety improvement project at a public rail-highway crossing using their own funds, the INDOT Office of Traffic Safety, INDOT District rail-utility coordinators and INDOT Rail Office can assist with developing the project.

 Rail/ Highway Safety Engineer